detsam/indepstate-cc/docs/README.md

 - `app/services/actions-bus/*` – automation bus connecting service events to command runners.
 See [actions-bus.md](actions-bus.md) for configuration and usage details.
 - `app/services/orderCalculator.js` – shared service computing stop-loss, take-profit and position size for cards and pending orders.
   - `app/services/tvProxy/*` – spawns a mitmdump proxy exposing TradingView traffic to listeners.
 See [tv-proxy.md](tv-proxy.md) for details.
   - `app/services/tvListener/*` – registers listeners for TradingView messages, storing the last horizontal line and optionally forwarding `@ATR` messages to a webhook.
+See [tv-listener.md](tv-listener.md) for service details and automation hooks.
 - `app/services/autoUpdater/*` – GitHub-based auto-updater.
 See [auto-updater.md](auto-updater.md) for configuration and release instructions.